Applied Gender Studies

 The first semester of the intensive training is carried out in two education paths: the language and gender theories.
 The aim of the first one is to level the skills in academic reading, writing and speaking in English as well as to get to know the language structure and basics of linguistic studies to acquire the understanding of the role the language plays in the gender order.
 The introduction to gender theories and more broadly to sociology of body or social stratification and inequalities completes the second path of initial education.
 The classes are taught in English in at the Institute of English and the Institute of Sociology of the University of Opole

-In order to get a completely different cultural perspective and exercise sociological imagination the second semester takes place (optionally) in Istanbul, Turkey at the Department of Sociology of Mimar Sinan University.
+In order to get a completely different cultural perspective and exercise sociological imagination the second semester takes place (optionally) in Thessaloniki, Greece.
 A sociological education continues there and the students immerse into big city life in intercultural contexts.
 Those who would not be able to travel abroad will join international students at the University of Opole for respective courses.